NVIDIA/bare-metal-manager-core/book/src/kubernetes/development.md

-# Kubernetes Development Workflow
+# OLD Kubernetes Development Workflow

+**NOTE: This refers to the unsupported Minikube setup.
+Use the Argo/Kustomize setup instead - and ask someone to document it**

 ## Base Forge Deployment
 The local development environment is based on the production kubernetes deployment.
 For local development start by following [The forge deployment dev guide](https://gitlab-master.nvidia.com/nvmetal/forge-deployment/-/tree/master/dev) but *STOP* before `make forgedeploy`.
 This is done in the forge-deployment repo

 Alternatively, once the prerequisits are installed, the process can be done using the `dev/kube-init-dev.sh` script in the `forge-deployment` repo